-(1) Magnuson-Stevens Act section 302(h)(1) requires a Council to prepare an FMP for each fishery under its authority that requires (or in other words, is in need of) conservation and management.
+- (1) Magnuson-Stevens Act section 302(h)(1) requires a Council to prepare an FMP for each fishery under its authority that requires (or in other words, is in need of) conservation and management.
+16 U.S.C.
+1852(h)(1).
 Not every fishery requires Federal management.
 Any stocks that are predominately caught in Federal waters and are overfished or subject to overfishing, or likely to become overfished or subject to overfishing, are considered to require conservation and management.
-In addition, the following non-exhaustive list of factors should be used by a Council when deciding whether stocks require conservation and management:

-- (i) The stock is an important component of the marine environment. - (ii) The stock is caught by the fishery. - (iii) Whether an FMP can improve or maintain the condition of the stocks. - (iv) The stock is a target of a fishery. - (v) The stock is important to commercial, recreational, or subsistence users. - (vi) The fishery is important to the Nation and to the regional economy. - (vii) The need to resolve competing interests and conflicts among user groups and whether an FMP can further that resolution. - (viii) The economic condition of a fishery and whether an FMP can produce more efficient utilization. - (ix) The needs of a developing fishery, and whether an FMP can foster orderly growth.
+Beyond such stocks, Councils may determine that additional stocks require "conservation and management."
+(See Magnuson-Stevens Act definition at 16 U.S.C.
+1802(5)).
+Based on this definition of conservation and management, and other relevant provisions of the Magnuson-Stevens Act, a Council should consider the following non-exhaustive list of factors when deciding whether additional stocks require conservation and management: - (i) The stock is an important component of the marine environment. - (ii) The stock is caught by the fishery. - (iii) Whether an FMP can improve or maintain the condition of the stock. - (iv) The stock is a target of a fishery. - (v) The stock is important to commercial, recreational, or subsistence users. - (vi) The fishery is important to the Nation or to the regional economy. - (vii) The need to resolve competing interests and conflicts among user groups and whether an FMP can further that resolution. - (viii) The economic condition of a fishery and whether an FMP can produce more efficient utilization. - (ix) The needs of a developing fishery, and whether an FMP can foster orderly growth.